-With respect to long-term incentives, the Compensation Committee historically awarded time-based restricted stock and stock options to our executive officers.
+With respect to long-term incentives, the Compensation Committee historically awarded time-based restricted stock, restricted stock units and stock options to our executive officers.
 The Compensation Committee periodically reviews outstanding share-based compensation grants to monitor the effectiveness of such grants, especially considering the volatility of our stock price.
-Changes have been made to the cadence of the issuance of grants to address market driven compensation.
 Long-term incentive compensation for our NEOs is described in more detail below.